DataONEorg/dataone-indexer/README.md

 Then the image can be pushed to the registry after logging in with a suitable GitHub PAT.

-Note that, for the image to be associated with a particular GitHub repository, a metadata LABEL can be added to the image that associates it when it is built - see this entry in the Dockerfile:
+Note that, for the image to be associated with a particular GitHub repository, a metadata LABEL can be added to the image that associates it when it is built; see this entry in the Dockerfile:

 ```dockerfile
 LABEL org.opencontainers.image.source="https://github.com/dataoneorg/dataone-indexer"